godaddy/gasket/docs/upgrade-to-6.md

 ## Fetch

-Gasket is no longer providing a browser ponyfill for the `fetch` api.
+Gasket is no longer providing a browser ponyfill for the `fetch` API.
 If you are supporting older browsers that don't have `fetch`, please bring your own polyfill.